AdobeDocs/deliverability-learn.en/help/metrics/bounces.md

 ---
 title: Bounces
-description: Learn about the different types of bounces
+description: Learn about the different types of bounces.
 feature: Metrics
 topics: Deliverability
 kt: 7047